This post was updated on July 18th, 2021

 I am in no way affiliated with any of the products used in this post-processing process.
 I do not receive any kind of compensation for this article, it was neither offered or asked for.

-THIS BLOG ARTICLE “Post-processing a Black and White Photograph” IS NOT AUTHORIZED, ENDORSED OR SPONSORED BY ADOBE SYSTEMS INCORPORATED, PUBLISHER OF ADOBE ® LIGHTROOM
+THIS BLOG ARTICLE “Welcome to September 2021″ IS NOT AUTHORIZED, ENDORSED OR SPONSORED BY ADOBE SYSTEMS INCORPORATED, PUBLISHER OF ADOBE ® LIGHTROOM

 All photos taken by Lille Ulven Photography/Wiebke Schröder.